What's the best way to arrange seating in a live auction? As always, it's imperative to think like a pro when planning a fundraising event.

 The triangle is where the auctioneer can direct his attention most strategically.
 Guests in this location are most directly in the auctioneer's line of sight.

-While the auctioneer will be scanning the whole room for participants in larger-scale portions like the fund-a-need and raffles - fact is, live auction items (if procured correctly) should only cater to the top tier of spenders.
-Within that triangle is where you’re going to want to put your historic big bidders, and big donors.
+While the auctioneer will be scanning the whole room for participants in larger-scale portions like the fund-a-need and raffles, live auction items (if procured correctly) should only cater to the top tier of spenders.
+Within that triangle is where you’re going to want to put your historic big bidders and donors.

 "I hear this one all the time.
 Auction organizers think, 'Our donors don’t want to be showy.
 They’ll want to bid anonymously.'
 I’ve been doing this for 23 years, on occasion that happens, but for the most part it doesn't end up being true," Robertson asserts.